-I'm Allison, a Bay Area-based software product manager and sustainable transportation advocate, passionate about clean energy, the future of public transit, and opportunities for local policy.
+I'm Allison, a Bay Area-based software product manager and sustainability advocate, passionate about building better futures in clean energy, active transportation, public transit, and my East Bay community.

 Climate Action & Policy: This is my top priority.
 To do this, I've been doing a ton of research into local groups and how I can be effective; so far, I'm working with 350 Bay Area's Mobilizing Team, getting trained with the Climate Reality Project, and am getting involved with Sunrise Bay Area.